Pioneer Woman’s Potatoes au Gratin are creamy, cheesy and done in less than an hour. Plus, they are made using whole potatoes-no peeling needed!

 - Baked chicken legs

-- Grilled Brown Sugar Bacon Wrapped Chicken Skewers or any other meaty main dish.
-Add some green veggies on the side and you have yourself a meal.
+- Add some green veggies on the side and you have yourself a meal

-Pioneer Woman’s Potatoes au Gratin are made using whole potatoes (no peeling needed), cream, butter, and cheese and are done in less than an hour.
+This easy Potatoes au Gratin recipe is made using whole potatoes (no peeling needed), cream, butter, and cheese and are done in less than an hour.

 - 2 tablespoons butter, softened